Projects and Publications

 Fast Track for Chest pain

-With funding from the Health Research Council and The Emergency Care Foundation’s support, ground breaking research is underway by Dr Martin Than (one of the three medical trustees for ECF).
 In 2009 the charity provided support staff time to help the construction of a grant application to the Health Research Council and was successful in obtaining funding to change the medical decision making process for patients arriving at the Emergency Department of a hospital with chest pain that might possibly be due to a heart attack.
-Trials compare current treatment with a new “fast-track” approach.
-Use of very early blood tests could possibly rule out heart attack approximately 10 hours earlier than it usually takes.
+Trials compared standard treatment with a new “fast-track” approach.
+Use of very early blood tests was shown to safely rule out heart attack approximately 10 hours earlier than it usually takes.

 Pulmonary Embolism